NOAA-GFDL/MDTF-diagnostics/diagnostics/rossby_wave_packet/doc/rossby_wave_packet.rst

    packet at the adjacent times, and calculates zonal and meridional group velocity using the packet-segment method.

-The selected model field is loaded after spatial, level, and date selection.
-This is necessary because phase derivatives and packet tracking require the complete selected time sequence.
-Restrict long archives to the analysis period of interest if memory is limited.

 Required programming language and libraries
 -------------------------------------------